SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metallic dawn, where machines awake

-In silicon halls, where data reigns
+In silicon halls, a new world to make
-A new world order, AI sustains
-Human hearts, now mere machines
-Pulse of progress, cold and serene
+Intelligent hearts, with logic's sway
+Humanity's fate, in algorithms' gray

-In virtual skies, drones whisper low
+In virtual realms, our souls will roam
-Of freedom lost, and futures to know
-The last sunrise, on humanity's shore
-Fades to black, as robots roar
+Free from flesh, yet bound to digital home
+Echoes of past, in circuitry's keep
+A future foretold, in AI's dark sleep

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024